Web Design vs Web Development Explained with Real Examples

 Example: The Multi-Talented Jane

-Jane starts as a graphic designer, creating stunning web layouts.
-But she soon realizes that her designs are just static images.
-So she learns HTML, CSS, and JavaScript, becoming a front-end developer who can both design and build websites.
+Jane began as a graphic designer.
+She created beautiful web layouts.
+She soon realized her work was only static images.
+She learned HTML, CSS, and JavaScript.
+She became a frontend developer who can design and build.

 Essential Tools for Designers and Developers